Fear of dolls

-The fear of dolls, also known as pediophobia or glenophobia, is a specific phobia of human-like toys for children, mannequins, and ventiloquist's dummies; it may also transfer to other human-like models, such as wax figures.
+The fear of dolls, also known as pediophobia or glenophobia, is a specific phobia of human-like toys for children, mannequins, and ventriloquist's dummies; it may also transfer to other human-like models, such as wax figures.
 To be considered a phobia, the fear must be "persistent, intense, and out of proportion to the threat".

 Fear of dolls has been exploited through horror films such as Child's Play and The Conjuring, both of which feature evil dolls.

 Etymology

 Fear of dolls is commonly referred to as pediophobia.
 The term comes from the "Greek paidion, meaning little child".
 In writing of a patient with a fear of dolls, James Briscoe termed the condition glenophobia, from a Greek word often translated as "eyeball", as well as "doll or plaything".

 Reason

 Fear of or discomfort regarding dolls is often related to their uncanny appearance in relation to people, with realistic dolls being perceived as more unsettling than those that are less lifelike.
 Common concerns focus on the doll's eyes, which may make the individual feel as though they are being stared at; the lifeless eyes may also be considered akin to those of a corpse.
 Some state that dolls' static nature may imitate death.
 Individuals may also focus on the material made to make the doll, with an aversion for dolls made of more fragile material, such as porcelain or china.
 Other distressing features include the doll's hair, fingers, and limbs.

 Individuals may also experience a fear of or discomfort regarding dolls due to their anthropomorphization.
 In society, dolls and other play things may be treated as if alive; this is common in childhood, though a trend also exists among collectors and creators of hyperrealistic reborn dolls.
 Some have specifically stated concerns regarding revenge.
 For example, if the individual were to stop playing with a doll or throw it away, the doll may act in a vengeful way to cause them harm.

 Some individuals cite the historical use of dolls when describing their fears.
 For instance, dolls were previously used as a way to memorialize children who had died.
 Other highlight how dolls have been used in voodooism and other ritualistic practices.

 As with other specific phobias, fear of dolls may develop from negative prior experiences.